meeshkan/properties-driven-development-tutorial/ARTICLE.md

 Implementing a sorted dictionary is a good example for properties-driven development for various reasons:

 1. It shows that property-based testing is not only for functional programming.
 This principle can be equally as useful for implementing a mutable dictionary.
 1. While the implementation is straightforward, it's also complex enough to deserve good tests.
 Especially the deletion logic as it's more error-prone.
-1. Because the implementation is based on the well-known binary search tree, we can resort to the reference implementation from [Introduction to Algorithms](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) textbook.
+1. Because the implementation is based on the well-known binary search tree, we can resort to the reference implementation from the [Introduction to Algorithms](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) book.

 For the sake of this article, we'll assume the keys are integers and that the keys themselves are used for comparison (instead of providing a custom callable per value like `SortedDict` in `sortedcontainers` does).